 Will you provide equipment to your employees so they can work from home?
 Detail what office supplies or furnishings you may provide remote employees; you can also include whether the business will contribute to the cost of working from home, such as electricity or internet access.
 You will also want to include information on how equipment should be returned if employment ends.

 Outline the company approval process for working from home.
 Do employees need to seek permission to work from home, or can any arrangements be made for employees on family or medical leave?
 Your work from home policy may not cover informal arrangements.

-This section could also cover hourly, non-exempt employees are still required to track their hours.
-Since they are at home, you should create a procedure for the employee to track their hours and submit them to a supervisor.
+This section could also cover hourly, non-exempt employees that are still required to track their hours.
+Since they are at home, you should create a procedure for remote workers to track their hours and submit them to a supervisor.

 You can also create attendance and availability standards for their work.
 Instead of having to track down employees to get their input, they should be available when you need them.
-You can dictate when employees are available.
+You can dictate when remote workers are available.

 This work from home policy sample will show how a template can help you create your agreement.

 Tips to Consider When Writing a Work From Home Policy

 When writing a work from home policy, you want to create a comprehensive agreement that fully outlines your expectations of remote employees.
 These tips can help you make an effective agreement: